linuxkit/linuxkit/docs/packages.md

 linuxkit will build:

 * for arm64 using the context `my-remote-arm64`, since you specified in `--builders` to use `my-remote-arm64` for `linux/arm64`
-* for amd64 using the context `default` and the `linuxkit` builder, as that is the default fallback
+* for amd64 using the context `default`, as that is the default fallback

 The same would happen if you used `LINUXKIT_BUILDERS=linux/arm64=my-remote-arm64` instead of the `--builders` flag.

+In both cases - the remote context `my-remote-arm64` and the local `default` context - it will do the build inside a container named `linuxkit-builder`.

 ##### Named context